Causality is Key for Interpretability Claims to Generalise: Taxonomy for Characterising Intepretability Claims

-\begin{mismatchbox} \textbf{Alignment \(\neq\) Ontological Identity.} A feature is labelled ``honesty'' because it aligns with annotations under a contrast distribution $\pi$; under a different contrast, the same feature aligns with a different label.
+\begin{mismatchbox} \textbf{Alignment \(\neq\) Ontological Identity.} A feature is said to represent ``honesty" because it aligns with annotations under a contrast set $\pi$ whereas the same feature could align with a different label under a different contrast set.